amosproj/amos2022ss02-audit-chain/Blockchain/Documentation.md

 The way data is structured differs significantly between a traditional database and a blockchain.
 A blockchain is a digital ledger that stores data in groupings called blocks.
 When a block is full, it is closed and linked to the preceding block, producing a data chain known as the blockchain.
 All additional information added after that newly added block is compiled into a newly formed block, which is subsequently added to the chain once it is complete.

+A database organizes data into tables, whereas a blockchain organizes data into chunks (blocks) that are strung together, as the name suggests.
+When implemented in a decentralized manner, this data structure creates an irreversible data chronology.
+When a block is filled, it becomes permanent and part of the chronology.
+When each block is added to the chain, it is given a specific time stamp.

 The Blockchain can also be seen as a vertical stack, where the top of the stack is the most recent block and the bottom is the genesis block.

 A blockchain makes also use of other components: